 Parole in Annapolis in Anne Arundel County, Maryland — The American Northeast (Mid-Atlantic)

-The General’s Highway
+The Generals Highway

-Erected by Equitable Trust Bank and Maryland Historical Society.
+Erected 1975 by Equitable Trust Bank and Maryland Historical Society.

 Location.
 38° 59.171′ N, 76° 32.859′ W. Marker is in Annapolis, Maryland, in Anne Arundel County.
 It is in Parole.
-Marker is at the intersection of Generals Highway (Maryland Route 178) and Defense Highway (Maryland Route 450), on the left when traveling south on Generals Highway.
+It is at the intersection of Generals Highway (Maryland Route 178) and Defense Highway ( Route 450), on the left when traveling south on Generals Highway.
 Touch for map.
 Marker is at or near this postal address: 2120 West Street, Annapolis MD 21401, United States of America.
 Touch for directions.

-Photographed By F. Robby, December 30, 2003
+Photographed by F. Robby, December 30, 2003

 2. Trunk of the Three Mile Oak